sirjust/DarkChess/README.md

 ##### **How it works**

-The range of every [card](#Card) are saved in the [scriptableObject](#ScriptableObject) in a array.
+The range of every [card](#Card) are saved in the [scriptableObject](#ScriptableObject) in a list.
 If the player only clicks on the [card object](#card-object) and does not move, it will be selected.
-This selected [card object](#card-object) then will trigger a method called ` GenerateSkillTiles()`.
-This method read the saved relative positions in the array of the [cards](#Card) and add them to the current position of the user.
-After the calculations the method instantiates the `highlight` object to the calculated position and save them into another  array called `skillrangeTiles`.
-This will be important for the Combat System
+This selected [card object](#card-object) then will trigger a method called ` GenerateTiles()`.
+This method read the saved relative positions in the list of the [cards](#Card), add them to the current position of the user and adapt these based on the current rotation of the user.
+After the calculations the method instantiates the `highlight` object to the calculated position and save them into another list called `rangeTiles`.
+If the player deselect a [card](#Card) the method called `DestroyTiles()` will be triggered, which clears all lists and destroy all `highlight` objects.

 #### **objectDetection**